 The Unofficial Story

 I decided I wanted to be an author while I was at university, and started writing a fantasy novel, but then life got in the way (I actually had to go out and get a job) and the novel was put aside.
 A few years later, after a particularly awful week at work, I decided I really didn’t want to do what I was doing for the rest of my life.
-I took a week annual leave and started writing in earnest – a romance novel this time.
+I took a week of annual leave and started writing in earnest – a romance novel this time.
 By the end of the week I had a 14,000 word completed story, which wasn’t anywhere near long enough to be published – and even I could tell it wasn’t very good.
-Undeterred, I search the internet for help, discovered the Romance Writers of Australia, joined, and never looked back.
+Undeterred, I searched the internet for help, discovered the Romance Writers of Australia, joined, and never looked back.
 With the help of my critique group my writing improved, I wrote four complete fantasy novels and one contemporary romance before Momentum decided to publish What Goes on Tour (cue happy-dancing and squeals of delight).

 I love to write about close friends and families, and somehow social issues often turn up in my novels.
-I have a lot of difficulty being mean to my characters because I love them so much, and often have to go back during the edit and throw more stones at them.
+I have a lot of difficulty being mean to my characters because I love them so much, and often have to go back during the edits and throw more stones at them.

 When I’m not writing (which isn’t very often), I like to try new things.
-I garden (with limited success), I ride vintage motocross, including swinging on a sidecar, I make handbound journals and of course, I read.
-My husband often encourages me to try gaming, but it’s a dangerous business as I tend to get over-excited and wave my hands about too much when being attacked by monsters – in other words, don’t sit next to me!
+I garden (with limited success), I ride vintage motocross, including swinging on a sidecar, I make hand-bound journals and of course, I read.
+I love to learn new things and have recently discovered the joys and frustrations of knitting and crocheting.
+Some of my projects can be found below.

-I’m usually extremely organised and have recently discovered the joys of bullet-journalling, but strangely enough, I’m a pantser, not a plotter when it comes to my stories.
+I’m usually extremely organised and enjoy bullet-journalling, but strangely enough, I was a pantser when I first started writing, not knowing much about what my stories were going to be about.
+These days I'm learning to plot a lot more.
 I enjoy talking about writing, and if you get me started it can be hard to shut me up.
 I’m always happy to help other writers on their journey as well.